Directions to the Poynton

 By Road : Lord Vernons Wharf is at Higher Poynton which is south east of Manchester and north of Macclesfield just east of Poynton.
 To arrive by car use the postcode SK12 1TH for your sat nav.
 From the Boars Head pub drive over the bridge and turn left into the car park with the yellow height barrier.
 Follow this to the rear and up the hill and find somewhere to park, then call us and we will meet you with your parking permit.

 By Rail : Train station at Poynton , train time from London is 2.5 hours changing at Stoke on Trent.
-It is 23 minutes from Manchester by train and 1.5 hours from Birmingham.It is a 10 minute taxi ride form the station to the Marina.
+It is 23 minutes from Manchester by train and 1.5 hours from Birmingham.It is a 10 minute taxi ride from the station to the Marina.

 By Air : Manchester International Airport is 10 miles away, or 30 minutes by taxi.